SAP-samples/btp-events-to-business-actions-framework/documentation/Integration-with-AWS-IoT/Scenario1-Inbound-to-SAPS4HANA/Step2-Setup-AWSIoT/README.md

 ## Configure AWS IoT

-In this tutorial, you will configure Microsoft Azure IoT Central Application.
-These are the Microsoft Azure services and components you will need for this scenario:
+In this tutorial, you will configure AWS components.
+These are the AWS services and components you will need for this scenario:

     - Valid AWS Subscription
     - AWS IoT Core